Definition of a Student

 The semester hour is the unit of credit and is defined as the amount of credit given for one recitation hour a week for one semester.
 Each recitation hour requires two hours of preparation on the part of the average student.
 Three hours of carefully planned and supervised laboratory work are equivalent to one hour of lecture or recitation.

 Normal Load: the normal load for a graduate student for a long semester is nine (9) semester credit hours.
 The normal load for summer school is six (6) semester credit hours per session.
 For a graduate student employed full-time, the University recommends a load of six (6) semester credit hours each long semester.

 Full-Time: a full-time graduate student is defined as one carrying a minimum load of six (6) semester credit hours during a long semester.
 A graduate student registered for fewer than six (6) semester credit hours is considered a part-time student

 Half-Time: a half-time graduate student is defined as one carrying a minimum load of three (3) semester credit hours during a long semester.

-Maximum Number of Hours: the maximum load for a full-time graduate student is twelve (12) semester credit hours per semester (including sub-terms), six (6) semester credit hours each summer term, and six (6) semester credit hours each summer term.
+Maximum Number of Hours: the maximum load for a full-time graduate student is twelve (12) semester credit hours per semester (including sub-terms), six (6) semester credit hours each summer term, and six (6) semester credit hours each sub-term.
 Any semester credit hour load in excess of the maximum load must be approved by the Dean of the appropriate College.

-A graduate student may enroll for up to nine (9) semester credit hours in one summer session only if he/she meets both of the following criteria:
+A graduate student may enroll for up to nine (9) semester credit hours in one summer session only if they meet both of the following criteria: